Blunix-GmbH/role-docker/.github/pull_request_template.md

 <!--
     IMPORTANT:
-    Before pushing your pull-request, please take a moment to consider if your change include all mandatory tests and please also ensure that `make test` returns a zero exit-code.
+    Before pushing your pull-request, please take a moment to consider if your change includes all mandatory tests and please also ensure that `make test` returns with a zero exit-code.
 -->

 <!--